Steps

 # IF control statement

-An IF control statement directs a recipe to run an action or set of actions based on specified conditions.
-It allows you to create conditional branches and execute different sets of steps depending on the evaluated conditions.
-This statement can include additional branches using ELSE IF and a final ELSE branch to manage multiple potential outcomes efficiently, eliminating the need for complex nested conditions.
+An IF control statement directs a recipe to run specific actions based on specified conditions.
+It allows you to create conditional branches and execute different steps depending on the evaluated conditions.
+You can include additional branches using ELSE IF and a final ELSE branch to handle multiple outcomes efficiently, eliminating the need for nested conditions.

-For more details on the various conditions available, refer to our Conditions documentation.
+For more details on the available conditions, refer to our Conditions documentation.

-The following recipe manages Zendesk tickets with multiple conditional steps:
+The following recipe manages Zendesk tickets using conditional steps:

 - IF the ticket's type contains